vespakoen/docs/start/install.md

 Installing the following goodies will help you take full advantage of Laravel, but they are not required:

-- SQLite, MySQL, or PostgreSQL PDO drivers.
+- SQLite, MySQL, SQL Server, or PostgreSQL PDO drivers.
 - [Memcached](http://memcached.org) or APC.

 ### Problems?